 To protect from beta radiation is more difficult than from alpha.
 If beta radiation is prevalent in the contaminated zone, then a glass, aluminum sheet, or plexiglass shield will be needed to protect the body from its harmful effects.
 To protect against beta radiation from the respiratory system, a normal respirator is no longer suitable.
 This requires a gas mask.

 Being in a brick or concrete building with tightly closed windows and doors, you will be relatively safe from these two kinds of radiation.
 The situation will be more complicated with gamma radiation.

 The most difficult it is to protect yourself from gamma radiation.
 Uniforms, which have a shielding effect from this kind of radiation, are made of lead, cast iron, steel, tungsten, and other metals with a high mass.
 It was the clothes made from lead that was used during the work at the Chernobyl nuclear power plant after the accident.

 The required thickness of materials to reduce gamma radiation is 1000 times:

 - the soil is 900 cm,

 - wood 2900 cm

-All kinds of barriers from polymers, polyethene and even water effectively protect against the harmful effects of neutron particles.
-For better efficiency, especially when it is not known at 100% of which radiation is to be protected at the moment, it is better to use the combined protective equipment.
-For example, brick walls covered with polyethene and sheets of metals with a heavy mass will give good protection against all kinds of radiation.
+All kinds of barriers from polymers, polyethylene, and even water effectively protect against the harmful effects of neutron particles.
+For better efficiency, especially when it is not known at 100% of which radiation is to be protected, it is better to use the combined protective equipment.
+For example, brick walls covered with polyethylene and sheets of metals with a heavy mass will give good protection against all kinds of radiation.